Tejas-Sakpal/calendar_system/README.md

 - Make sure you update the database credentials (username and password) in the `settings.py` file and in the readme file.
 - This file assumes that your Django project and app are set up with the default directory structure.
 If you have different paths, adjust the instructions accordingly.

-You can modify this as per your specific project requirements.
-Let me know if you need further clarification!